-Weather balloons are released at three hourly intervals before and during cloud seeding operations to monitor atmospheric conditions.
+Prior to and during cloud seeding operations, weather balloons are released at intervals of three hours or less to monitor atmospheric conditions.
 Cloud seeding does not commence, or is suspended, if the freezing level measured over the catchment is higher than 1600 metres.
 This is to ensure precipitation falls as snow to at least 1400 metres.